ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 ### Debugging firewall rules

 The firewall logs can be viewed from the VRA operational command prompt.
-By default no logging of traffic is performed.
 In this configuration, only dropped traffic for each Zone is logged to aid in diagnosis of firewall misconfiguration.

-**TODO: Is that a step for the user to do? let's make it clear by adding a numbering steps and few words.**
+1. Review firewall logs for denied traffic.
+Periodic review of the logs will identify if servers in the APP zone are attempting to validly or erroneously attempting to contact services on the IBM network.

 ```
 show log firewall name INSIDE-TO-APP